EasternStandard/git-workflow/pantheon.md

 In a normal git workflow, you must first check out the `master` branch before merging into it; similarly, in Pantheon, you must have the target environment open on your screen in order to merge into it.

+Merging code in this way will simply merge the branch that powers the selected multidev environment into the environment shown on the screen.
+Note that it is also possible to merge one multidev environment into another using the same process.